 Important notes

-- Choice of vehicle is everything!
-There are lots of less explored roads in these Utah’s National Parks because they are accessed by unmaintained roads that need 4WD access.
-So, make sure you rent a 4WD with high clearance and you know how to drive it.
+Choice of vehicle is everything!
+There are lots of less explored sights in these Utah’s National Parks because they are accessed by unmaintained roads that need 4WD access.
+Make sure you drive or rent a 4WD with high clearance and you know how to drive it.
 Even something as simple as pulling off the road to get a photo can turn ugly if you don’t have the right vehicle – more on our experience later in this post.

-- Relating to choice of vehicle, I highly recommend paying the extra to book the exact vehicle category you want.
-Most rental companies won’t guarantee you a 4-wheel-drive, but by booking and pre-paying for a vehicle in the right category, you have a much better chance of getting what you need.
-This is especially so on holiday weeks when there are lots of people travelling.
+I highly recommend paying the extra to book the exact vehicle category you want.
+Most rental companies won’t guarantee you a 4-wheel-drive.
+Howerver, by booking and pre-paying for a vehicle in the right category, you have a much better chance of getting what you need.
+This is especially so during the holidays when there are lots of people travelling.

-- Lastly, off-season is a great time to see Utah’s National Parks but be prepared for some limitations.
+Off-season is a great time to see Utah’s National Parks, but be prepared for some limitations.
 There will be roads, trails, hotels, restaurants and other services that are closed for the season.
-Though you will benefit from fewer crowds, you will also have less choice and accessibility to attractions.
+You will also have less choice and accessibility to attractions.
+On the flip-side, you will benefit from fewer crowds and lower prices.

 Utah road trip itinerary